-Students are encouraged to schedule as many appointments with UCIPSS advisers as they would like during their time on campus.
-One-on-one advising sessions are tailored to students’ individual interests and can include any of the following topics:
+Students are encouraged to take advantage of appointments with UCIPSS advisers.
+The UCIPSS appointments feature one-on-one advising sessions and are tailored to students’ individual interests.
+The appointments can include any of the following:

-- Exploring opportunities for summer and academic-year opportunities including internships, fellowships, and scholarships
+- A discussion of summer and academic-year opportunities, including internships, fellowships, and scholarships

-- Learning how to do an informational interview and how to network with professors, alumni, and other professionals in the field(s)
+- A practice session on networking and conducting informational interviews with professors, alumni, and other professionals in the field(s)

 Skill-building Workshops & Events

-UCIPSS hosts a variety of workshops and events throughout the year that are tailored to students’ needs and interests.
-Often interactive, they provide the framework for finding and applying for internships, fellowships, and jobs.
-By participating in UCIPSS workshops and events, you can:
+UCIPSS hosts a variety of programs throughout the year that tailor to students’ needs and interests.
+Often interactive, the programs provide the framework for securing internships, fellowships, and jobs.
+By participating in UCIPSS programs, students can:

-- Learn about potential careers available in the broad fields within public and social service
+- Explore careers available in the fields of public and social service

-- Develop the job search skills to find and land relevant opportunities
+- Develop job-search skills to find and secure opportunities

-See first-hand what places of work are like, the positions that members of the staff hold, and what their career paths have been.
-Groups of students have gone to Washington DC over Spring Break, to Springfield, Illinois in March, and have visited Chicago-based ganizations throughout the year.
-Employers we have visited include the White House, FBI, Senator Durbin’s offices, Brookings Institute, Representative Barbara Flynn Currie, Representative (now Alderman) Will Burns, Civic Consulting Alliance, and the U.S. Department of Labor.
+Career Advancement Treks are an excellent way for students to get first-hand experience in the workplace.
+Treks afford students the opportunity to experience professional environments, network with staff, and explore a spectrum of career paths.
+Groups of students visit regions across the country.
+Recent UCIPSS treks include Washington DC over Spring Break, Springfield, Illinois in March, and Chicago-based organizations throughout the year.
+Specific visits include the White House, FBI, Senator Durbin’s offices, Brookings Institute, Representative Barbara Flynn Currie, Representative (now Alderman) Will Burns, Civic Consulting Alliance, and the U.S. Department of Labor.

 We have been fortunate to work with Metcalf interns in the Mayor’s office, and they have made a strong contribution to the important work we are doing at City Hall.
 The Metcalf Internship program is an excellent opportunity for students to gain real world work experience that will help shape their future careers, while having an impact on organizations around the city.
 This is a terrific program, and we look forward to continuing to work with Metcalf interns and contributing to their personal and professional development.